Share

 Availability Before Affordability

-At one recent industry forum, Commissioner Lara made a striking statement: “Our goal right now is availability before affordability.”
+At a recent industry forum, Commissioner Lara made a striking declaration: the state’s immediate priority is “availability before affordability.”

 “It’s at a crisis level,” he said.
 “We don’t really have a functioning marketplace for property insurance in California.”

-When asked whether competition could ultimately solve the crisis, Lackey was unequivocal.
+When asked whether competition could ultimately fix the market, Lackey was unequivocal.

 “It’s clearly got to be the goal,” he said.
 “Because that’s just a pragmatic set of rules.
 Supply and demand is real — it’s not political.”

-“Some people try to make it political,” Lackey added.
+“Some people try to make it political,” he added.
 “But it’s like gravity — you can’t argue with it.
 It’s a natural law.”

-Both Susman and Lackey agreed that time is not on California’s side.
+Both Susman and Lackey agreed that time is working against the state.

 “The longer we wait to arrive at a solution,” Lackey said, “the more difficult it becomes.”